-It also helps you release stress and reduce anxiety on a daily basis.
+It also helps you release stress and reduce anxiety daily.
 The harmful effects of stress are well known and there are many different stress management strategies you can use.
 But if you use meditation for nothing else than feeling more relaxed, it will be enough.
-After all, what is mindfulness meditation but a tool you use for your own benefit.
+After all, what is mindfulness meditation but a tool you use for your benefit?

-Using mindfulness meditation boosts your productivity in the long-term and improves the quality of your work.
-As you are able to knock off tasks from your list, your satisfaction levels with work will also increase.
-This is one of the primary reasons that the benefits of mindfulness meditation have been acknowledged and adopted by major corporates, sports teams, armies and a number of other organizations around the globe.
+Using mindfulness meditation boosts your productivity in the long term and improves the quality of your work.
+As you can knock off tasks from your list, your satisfaction levels with work will also increase.
+This is one of the primary reasons that the benefits of mindfulness meditation have been acknowledged and adopted by major corporations, sports teams, armies and several other organizations around the globe.

 Mindfulness meditation and your health and general wellbeing